The clock is ticking!

 The competition for the coveted and few H1B visas has been intensifying over the years and now companies must plan ahead to file the H1B Cap 2024 petitions in a timely manner.

-VisaPro immigration attorneys helped clients’ secure 100% success with H1B Cap filings 3 years in row, i.e., 100% approval of all the selected petitions.
+VisaPro attorneys helped clients’ secure near 100% approval with H-1B Cap filings in the past 5 years.
 This was possible with advanced planning and a unique strategy VisaPro methodically built for each candidate.

 We like to help you integrate our success strategies into your FY 2024 H1B Cap filing.
 That’s why we’re offering a FREE FY 2024 H1B Filing Plan Consultation.